Quest Crew

 Quest Crew is an American hip-hop dance crew from Los Angeles, California who were declared winners of the third season of America's Best Dance Crew.
 They made their first few appearances individually on shows like So You Think You Can Dance and at events such as Kollaboration 8 and World of Dance.
 They helped with the choreography for well-known duo LMFAO and have previously toured with them as well.

 On August 29, 2015, Quest Crew was declared all-star champions of Season 8 of America's Best Dance Crew (ABDC) receiving $100,000 and the ABDC trophy again.
 This is the crew's second time being declared champion of MTV's hit show.

+In 2016, the group won the Primetime Emmy Award for Outstanding Choreography at the 68th Primetime Creative Arts Emmy Awards.

 History

 The name "Quest Crew" reflects the support that the Quest Learning Center, located in Artesia, California, has had on growth within the team and individually.
 Quest Crew won the title of America's Best Dance Crew on the third season of the show and consists of eleven members.
 Team members originally performed with the SickStep dance troupe, but later disbanded to recreate and include dancers to form Quest.
 D-Trix and Victor Kim are also part of the b-boy crew Fallen Kings, formally known as Flexible Flave, which won Freestyle session.

 The entire crew appeared in the Far East Movement music video "Dance Like Michael Jackson" and LMFAO's "Party Rock Anthem", "Champagne Showers", "Sexy And I Know It" and "Sorry for Party Rocking".
 Quest Crew also performed on Idol Gives Back in 2008.